-Download our Pathways booklet (PDF 1MB) or watch our video to find out more about the various pathways into nursing and midwifery careers.
+Download our Pathways booklet (PDF 1MB) to find out more about the various pathways into nursing and midwifery careers.

 For a more extensive list of the types of nursing and midwifery positions available in Western Australia see career structure in WA Health (external site).